-✤ OPEN MEETING POLICY

-- ECRAC is covered by the spirit of the Minnesota Open Meeting Policy. - Rules of conduct are in effect from the meeting start to adjournment. - Members of the public audit the meeting only.
-Disruptive persons will be asked to leave. - Grant reviews applicants may attend and are not allowed to provide additional information. - All discussion of grant applications is public record. - Persons wishing to address the Council (not a grant applicant) must notify ECRAC at least 24 hours in advance. - An agenda is available at the meeting.
+- ✤ OPEN MEETING POLICY: all grant review meetings are open to the public. - ECRAC is covered by the spirit of the Minnesota Open Meeting Policy. - Rules of conduct are in effect from the meeting start to adjournment. - Members of the public audit the meeting only.
+Disruptive persons will be asked to leave. - Grant reviews applicants may attend and are not allowed to provide additional information. - All discussion of grant applications is public record. - Persons wishing to address the Council (not a grant applicant) must notify ECRAC at least 24 hours in advance. - An agenda is available at the meeting or on the ECRAC website.